Last Updated on October 5, 2022 by Jim Ferri

 The Billings Farm & Museum is a wonderful small museum and old farmstead once owned by Laurance Rockefeller and his wife, both conservationists.
 It’s famous as a museum of Vermont’s rural past, and is still a working farm with champion Jersey cows, as well as sheep, and they produce and sell their milk.
 An exhibit at the farm highlights the conservationist movement that revived Vermont farming after erosion had ruined the land for farming.

 Visiting during February, what we found the most fun were the sleigh rides, the barn where we petted newborn calves and the late 19th-century farmhouse that had, amazingly, hot running water, an indoor bathroom and electricity.
-Guides explained how they made butter (they had a large operation in the basement), and cooked macaroni and cheese, a staple winter meal at the time, on a wood-burning stove in the kitchen.
-It’s all fascinating.
+What’s more, guides explained how they made butter (they had a large operation in the basement), and cooked macaroni and cheese, a staple winter meal at the time, on a wood-burning stove in the kitchen.
+It’s certainly fascinating for visitors of every age.

 Washington, DC –International Spy Museum

-The International Spy Museum, an easy walk from the White House, contains the largest collection of international espionage artifacts ever placed on public display.
-It is a favorite D.C. museum for many.
+The International Spy Museum, an easy walk from the White House, undoubtedly contains the largest collection of international espionage artifacts ever placed on public display.
+Overall, it’s a favorite D.C. museum for many and not just spook wannabes.

 There’s also a special James Bond exhibit honoring 50 years of Bond movies, interactive spy games and even Maxwell Smart’s shoe phone.
 The small museum is laid out in a clandestine manner and is one of those experiences best appreciated over several visits.